 Of course there’s no account for taste – different people look for different things when traveling.
 But how not to be awestruck by the Acropolis, the citadel towering like a sentinel over Athens, considered the birthplace of our Western civilization?
 How to be indifferent to the Parthenon temple, or ignore the colorful mixture of cultures, the fresh food and the joyful music of the Greeks?
 Above all, how not to be impressed by this party-loving people, who despite all the difficulties they now face still find good reasons to go out and celebrate?

 I had never been to Greece, and when the opportunity presented itself I invited my friend Margo to join me.
-We met in Athens – she coming from Paris, I from Florida, – and while registering in the hotel, by the end of a sunny day in mid-May, the only thing in our minds was to relax in one of the rooftop bars the city is known for.
-When we arrived at the one recommended by our concierge, we were awestruck by the view: the Acropolis, right in front of us, with the Parthenon shining like gold under the last rays of sunlight.
+We met in Athens – she coming from Paris, I from Florida, and checkin in at Hotel Hermes, by the end of a sunny day in mid-May, the only thing in our minds was to relax in one of the rooftop bars the city is known for.
+When we arrived at the one recommended by our concierge, in front of us was the Acropolis, with the Parthenon shining like gold under the last rays of sunlight.
 We were speechless.

 Considered the most splendid group of buildings in all antiquity, and one of the wonders of the world, the Acropolis is the most spectacular attraction in Athens since its first settlements were built, around the year 5000 BC.
 A religious center even before Athens became a city-state, in the 6th-century BC, it has been associated with the goddess Athena ever since the city’s mythical founding.
 Most of its structures were built from 461 to 429 BC, at the peak of Athens’ intellectual and artistic life, in the so-called Century of Pericles, named after the Athenian statesman who rebuilt the city as a crowning symbol of its power and democracy.
 To this day we delight in his vision.